samueleastdev/awsDirectoryUpload/README.md

 | finished | When all files have been uploaded                          |
 | files    | Returns the batch of uploaded files                        |
 | error    | Lists any errors                                           |

+## Things to add

+- Set ACL's to public or private
+- Check if file exists first before uploading